-The revised policy applies to both CIL liable planning applications that are granted permission following the adoption of the revised policy and to existing permissions which have not commenced.
-Those developments that have already commenced will be required to comply with the original February 2018 policy, as required by regulations.
+The revised policy from 1 November 2021 applies to both CIL liable planning applications that are granted permission following the adoption of the revised policy and to existing permissions which have not commenced.
+Those developments that commenced prior to 1 November 2021 will be required to comply with the instalments policy that was in place at the time that the development commenced, as required by regulations.

 There is a need to index link CIL contributions in order to keep the levy responsive to market conditions.
 The requirement to apply an index of inflation is set out within Regulation 40 of the CIL Regulation 2010 (as amended).

 SDC has prepared a User Guide to assist applicants in understanding the CIL process.
 The guide works through different examples of when and where CIL charges may or may not apply and how CIL is calculated.
 It also provides answers to some frequently asked questions (FAQs).
 An explanation of the CIL forms is included, with links to all of the required forms.
 These forms are standard national forms used by all local authorities and are hosted by the Planning Portal.

 In line with regulations at the time, the 2018 Charging Schedule included a ‘Regulation 123 List' identifying items of infrastructure that CIL receipts will be used towards.
 Following changes to CIL regulations in September 2019, the Council's adopted Infrastructure Funding Statement (adopted 14 December 2020) sets out the list of infrastructure projects that the Council intends will be, or may be, wholly or partly funded by CIL.
 This Statement supersedes the Regulation 123 List as listed within the 2018 Charging Schedule.
 Further information is available on our Infrastructure Funding Statement page.